 At the TSAG meeting in Geneva, 10-14 February 2020, the Rapporteur Group on Work Programme and Structure (RG-WP) reviewed a number of contributions and TDs, most focusing on restructuring principles and some macro-level restructuring proposals.

-Attachment 1 contains for your information a mapping of the various restructuring proposals received at this TSAG meeting to the seven high-level principles used for WTSA-16 (see Table 1).
+Table 1 hereinafter contains the seven high-level principles used for WTSA-16, and this TSAG meeting received also a number of contributions relating to the restructuring principles.
+Attachment 1 contains for your information a mapping of the various proposals.

-The TSAG RG-WP agreed to hold an interim meeting in the June-August 2020 timeframe (venue and dates to be confirmed).
+The TSAG RG-WP agreed to hold an interim meeting in Geneva, 5-7 August 2020.
 Final logistic details will be available from the TSAG webpage, https://itu.int/go/rgm/tsag, and through the TSAG mailing list.

 The TSAG RG-WP would request that updates on the study group WTSA-20 preparations be provided in time for that meeting.